Bilingual Special Education

 - If you have completed a master's degree program in education you are not eligible to apply to the scholarship program.

 The NYC Department of Education will reimburse the college the cost of tuition through completion of the Master's Degree.
-Prerequisite and undergraduate coursework, other fees and expenses are NOT covered, and are the responsibility of the student.
+Undergraduate coursework, other fees and expenses are NOT covered, and are the responsibility of the student.

 The following testing requirements are for candidates to obtain New York State certification: